GreeningLab/GNA5031_applied3/README.md

 git clone https://github.com/GreeningLab/GNA5031_applied3.git
 ```

-The required software is already installed for you in a conda environment.
+**Note**: The required software is already installed for you in a conda environment.
 To activate the conda environment type:

 ```
 conda activate gna5031